knurling-rs/knurling-session-20q4/src/sessions/start_measuring.md

 # ❗️❗️❗️ defmt update

 Last week, [defmt v0.1.0 to crates.io][defmt-crates] was released on crates.io.
-We prepared a handy [guide] on migrating your project from the github version of demft to the crates.io version.
+We prepared a handy [guide] on migrating your project from the github version of defmt to the crates.io version.
 New projects based on the app-template will automatically use the crates.io version from now on.

 ----